-To delay cooking up to 99 minutes and 99 seconds, touch either MICRO COOK, TEMP COOK/HOLD or ROAST and enter cook time or temperature.
+To delay cooking up to 99 minutes and 99 seconds, touch either MICRO COOK, TEMP COOK/HOLD or COMBINATION ROAST and enter cook time, temperature or code.
 Touch KITCHEN TIMER and enter number of minutes to delay cooking.
 When delaying Temp Cook/Hold or Combination Roast cooking, be sure probe is in food.
 Touch START.
 Timer will count down to zero and cooking will begin.